Systemik-Solutions/Glycerine_API/_sources/2. IIIF API/IIIF API.md

 ## Get the annotation page

 ```
-GET /iiif/annotation-collection/{id}/page/{image_id|all}
+GET /iiif/annotation-collection/{id}/page/{target}
 ```

-Get the IIIF Annotation Page representation of an annotation set.
+Get an IIIF Annotation Page representation from an annotation set.
 For more details about the request and response, please refer to the [Web Annotation Protocol](https://www.w3.org/TR/annotation-protocol/#annotation-pages) specification.

 ### URL parameters

 - `id`: The ID of the annotation set.
-- `image_id`: The ID of the image to get the annotations for.
-If it is set to `all`, all annotations in the annotation set will be returned.
+- `target`: The annotation target which can be an ID of the image if the annotations are targeting to images from Glycerine Server, or the MD5 hash of the annotation target URI.
+Or if it is set to `all`, all annotations in the annotation set will be returned.

 ## Get the annotation